openjdk/jdk/doc/building.md

 Windows is the only non-POSIX OS supported by the JDK, and as such, requires some extra care.
 A POSIX support layer is required to build on Windows.
-Currently, the only supported such layers are Cygwin and Windows Subsystem for Linux (WSL).
-(Msys is no longer supported due to a too old bash; msys2 would likely be possible to support in a future version but that would require effort to implement.)
+Currently, the only supported such layers are Cygwin, Windows Subsystem for Linux (WSL), and MSys 2.
+(MSys is no longer supported due to an outdated bash;
+OpenJDK supports use of MSys 2 in the build process, but this might result in odd instabilities during the build as MSys 2 support is still experimental.)

 Internally in the build system, all paths are represented as Unix-style paths, e.g. `/cygdrive/c/git/jdk/Makefile` rather than `C:\git\jdk\Makefile`.
 This